neffo/earth-view-wallpaper-gnome-extension/README.md

 # GNOME Shell extension - Google Earth Wallpaper

 Lightweight GNOME shell extension to set your wallpaper to a random Google Earth photo from a selection of curated locations (around 1500).
-It will also show a notification containing the location of the image.

 *Disclaimer*: this extension is unofficial and not affiliated with Google in any way.
 Images are protected by copyright, and are licensed only for use as wallpapers.